ryanpereirax/ryanpereirax/README.md

 # Hello! 👋

-My name is Ryan Pereira, I'm from Recife, Pernambuco, Brazil and I'm a Computer Scientist in Training, who intend to work as a Back-End.
+My name is Ryan Pereira, I'm from Recife, Pernambuco, Brazil and I'm a Computer Scientist in Training, who intend to work as a Front-End.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.